fewlinesco/node-web-libraries/packages/migration/README.md

 `migration` is a database migrations written in TypeScript which can be used as a **CLI** of imported as a **package**.

 It will look into the migrations folder and execute each SQL queries, in the correct order.
-If one of the transaction fails, `migration` will keep track of the last successful query, so you can safely rerun the migration process.
+If one of the transaction fails, `migration` will keep track of the last successful query through a `migration_schemas` table, so you can safely rerun the migration process.

 ### `config.json`